void

 Background

 Crenneville was an Austrian count, Feldzeugmeister, Geheimer Rat, imperial Generaladjutant and Oberstkämmerer.
-He hailed from a renowned military family of French decent and entered the army as a boy.
+He hailed from a renowned military family of French descent and entered the army as a boy.
 He became a lieutenant when he was only 16 and captain when he was 22.
 He distinguished himself in the wars against Italy and was repeatedly decorated.
-During the battle of Solferino 24 June 1859 he was severely wounded.
-In between his military duties he also held a post at the court of Kaiser Ferdinand I. In 1860 he was named Inhaber[1] of Infanterieregiment Nr.
+During the battle of Solferino on 24 June 1859 he was severely wounded.
+Between his military duties he also held a post at the court of Emperor Ferdinand I. In 1860 he was named Inhaber[1] of Infanterieregiment Nr.
 75.

-After having withdrawn from ative military service after Solferino, he was employed at the Imperial Court and was in charge of the imperial art collection.
-He remained a promoter of the arts throughout, also after his retirement in 1884.
-From this year and until his death he lived in Gmunden.
+Since retiring from active military service after Solferino, he was employed at the Imperial Court and was in charge of the imperial art collection.
+He remained a promoter of the arts throughout, even after his retirement in 1884.
+From this year until his death he lived in Gmunden.
 Crenneville was married and had three sons.

 The song